-What is Advanced Professional Studies?
+What IS Advanced Profession Studies?

 Advanced Professional Studies, or APS, is criteria developed by Millersville University for admission to and retention in APS courses.
 MU has developed this criterion to prepare you to meet the requirements which The Pennsylvania Department of Education has established for certification to teach in Pennsylvania.

 Students must apply for, and be granted, APS in order to progress through the Educational Programs here at MU.

 The most up-to-date APS admission requirements for both Post-Baccalaureate and Undergraduate teacher candidates can be found on the APS webpage.

 What are Certification Tests and When do I need to take them?

 Testing is required to progress through the program and ultimately be certified to teach.